Skip to main content

 All applications to the PEM fellowship program are processed through the Electronic Residency Application System (ERAS).
 Application and program information are available on the ERAS website.

 Applicants must have satisfactorily completed a Pediatric or Emergency Medicine residency program in North America AND be board eligible prior to the start of the fellowship.
+All applicants must also meet one or more of the following qualifications:

 • Be a graduate of a U.S. or Canadian medical school accredited by the Liaison Committee on Medical Education (LCME)